jlogan03/catnip/README.md

 # catnip

 A no-std, heapless, minimally-featured UDP/IP stack for bare-metal.
+Intended for high-speed data acquisition and controls on local networks.

 Makes extensive use of const generic expressions to provide flexibility in, and guaranteed correctness of, lengths of headers and data segments without